 \begin{lemma} For any set $A$, the following hold:

 \end{lemma}

-The proof of this lemma actually shows that unless $F(A)\subseteq \{\bx\colon \eta(\bx)=0\}$ we expect the inequality of \eqref{eq:A_-e_e_less} to be a strict inequality.
-Furthermore, we also expect the set $A\cap \{\bx\colon \eta(\bx)=0\}$ to have small measure because because if $\eta(\bx)=0$ and $\bx\in A$ the adversarial loss necessarily incurs a penalty of 1 at $\bx$.
-An analogous statement holds for $A^C$ and the set $\{\bx\colon \eta(\bx)=1\}$.
-Furthermore, this lemma implies that $R^\e( ((A^{-\e})^{2\e})^{-\e})\leq R^\e(A)$ and Lemma~\ref{lemma:characterize_eps} suggests that the set $((A^{-\e})^{2\e})^{-\e}$ is pseudo-certifiably robust because we have removed $F(A)$ from $A$ and then removed $F(((A^{-\e})^{\e})^C)$ from $A^C$.
-We actually prove this formally in the next appendix.
-Lastly, notice that since the sets $F(A), F(A^C)$ cannot contain an $\e$-ball, every point in these sets is close to the boundary so removing $F(A)$ from $A$ and $F(A^C)$ from $A^C$ is a `local' change. \begin{proof}[Proof of Lemma~\ref{lemma:decreaseR_e(A)}] The basic idea here is that the maximum penalty is incurred on $F(A)$, so removing $F(A)$ from $A$ and adding it to $A^C$ will not increase the loss.
+\begin{proof}[Proof of Lemma~\ref{lemma:decreaseR_e(A)}] The basic idea here is that the maximum penalty is incurred on $F(A)$, so removing $F(A)$ from $A$ and adding it to $A^C$ will not increase the loss.
 (Compare the statement of this lemma with Lemma~\ref{lemma:characterize_eps} and Figure~\ref{fig:F(A)_F(A^C)}.)
 The same holds for $F(A^C)$ and $A^C$.

 Let $B=(A^{-\e})^\e$ or $B=(A^\e)^{-\e}$.
 Lemma~\ref{lemma:BCD_contain} implies that $B^\e\subset A^\e$ and $B^{-\e}\supset A^{-\e}$.
 These containments imply the result because if $B^\e\subset A^\e$ and $B^{-\e}\supset A^{-\e}$ then